MyCryptoHQ/MoneroVision/README.md

 ### [contributing guide](https://github.com/MyCryptoHQ/monero-explorer/wiki/How-To-Contribute)

-Read our [contributing guide](https://github.com/MyCryptoHQ/monero-explorer/wiki/How-To-Contribute) to learn about our development process, how to propose bug fixes and improvements, and how to build and test your changes.
+Read our [contributing guide](https://github.com/MyCryptoHQ/monero-explorer/wiki/How-To-Contribute) to learn about our development process, how to propose bug fixes or improvements, and how to build and test your changes.

 ## Feedback